First of all, please read these two papers for some life-changing advice on ‘how to grad student’:

 Be adaptive.
-If there is one thing I can guarantee, it’s that you won’t be lucky enough to propose and execute field experiments without a lot of unexpected delays, hiccups, or giant catastrophes.
+If there is one thing I can guarantee, it’s that you won’t be lucky enough to propose and execute field experiments without some unexpected delays, hiccups, or giant catastrophes.
 You must be resilient and prepare multiple contingency plans to ensure that you are ready to make data out of misfortune.

 Be proactive.
 I expect students to take primary ownership of the over the logistics of their projects, so don’t wait for prescribed instructions on how to complete your experiments.
 Your job as a graduate student is to learn how to design and execute your research yourself, and I expect that you will become independent in doing so within the first year.
 I will be happy (and expect) to give you guidance on a protocol that you draft.